 The Easy Way to add Retina Images to your WordPress Website

-I’ve discovered a retina WordPress plugin that makes it really easy to serve crystal clear images to visitors with high definition screens.
-As well as being simple for non-techies to set up, it doesn’t increase page load times for non-retina visitors, so it’s a win win.
+I’ve discovered a retina WordPress plugin that makes it easy to serve crystal clear images to visitors with high definition screens.
+It’s simple for non-techies to set up.
+It doesn’t even increase page load times for non-retina visitors.
+This makes it a win win.